reactiveui/website/input/docs/handbook/commands/binding-commands.md

 # Binding

-Commands exposed in the view model are typically meant to be consumed by the view through its `BindCommand` method. `BindCommand` and its overloads' job is to tie `ICommand`s in the view model to controls in the view.
+Commands exposed in the view model are typically meant to be consumed by the view through any of its `BindCommand` methods.
+The `BindCommand` set of methods tie view model commands that implement `ICommand` to the controls in the view.
 Here's an example:

 ```cs
 // In a view